-What Is Almond Oil?
+What is Almond Oil?

 The benefits of almond oil stem from its nutrient-rich composition.
 These compounds provide both immediate results and long-term benefits for the skin, hair and nails.
 As such, the key components of almond oil responsible for its hair and skin benefits include:

-- Zinc: This vital mineral aids in healing acne-prone skin whilst also fortifying brittle nails.
+- Zinc: this vital mineral aids in healing acne-prone skin whilst also fortifying brittle nails.

 - Vitamin A: Retinol supports skin cell turnover, promoting a brighter and smoother complexion over time.